-Individuals, as a normal part of their workplace duties, are required to work with team members to coordinate the required response to a fire emergency, select and use emergency equipment, and conduct search and rescue according to procedures.
+Individuals who undertake the fire emergency training course will learn, as a normal part of their workplace duties, to work with team members to coordinate the required response to a fire emergency, select and use emergency equipment, and conduct search and rescue according to procedures.

 †No GST applicable

 +Price includes GST / ^No GST applicable